 In vitro and in vivo neuronal experiments in the laboratory are frequently centered around measurements of cell potential.
 While intracellular (within cell) recordings give precise, single-cell measurements of neuronal potential, they are difficult, often obtained under nonphysiological conditions, and typically do not allow for multi-site recordings.
 Extracellular recordings are easier to obtain, but the relation to intracellular dynamics is complicated.
 In particular, the morphology of the spikes and other aspects of the recordings are usually quite different.

-The recorded extracellular potential is in general a complicated sum of spatially distributed currents [1] within a complex extracellular space [2].
-There is a complicated relationship between the spatial location of the extracellular measurement with respect to the cell, resulting in different waveform properties based on the distance from the recording site to the neuron.
-Fig 1 shows an example time series [3] comparing intracellular and extracellular recordings (see [4, 5] for more details on the experimental design and study).
+A common hypothesis is that the extracellular potential of a neuronal cell is roughly approximated by the negative time derivative of the intracellular potential.
+However, simultaneous intracellular and extracellular measurements have shown that this relationship does not hold throughout the entire evolution of a spike [1].
+Fig. 1 shows an example time series [2] comparing intracellular and extracellular recordings (see [1,3] for more details on the experimental design and study).
 This representative example demonstrates some of the differences between the two types of cell measurements.